 Steve Pugh is the designer, creator, and publisher of “Compughter Ratings”, an advanced mathematical model used to rate sports teams in various competitive sports.
 The model uses a "least squares" method to generate initial ratings estimates and then employs a "maximum likelihood" technique to produce the final ratings.

 Pugh's interest in computer-generated sports ratings began in 2005 as a culmination of hobbies: sports, mathematical modeling, and computer programming.
 The initial objective was simply to gain insight into the mathematical techniques utilized to rate the past performance of college football teams.
 In early 2006, Pugh began leveraging the generous expertise of Kenneth Massey (www.masseyratings.com) to help shape his ideas and sharpen his techniques.
-Mr. Massey is also a graduate of the Mathematics Department at Virginia Tech and his computer ratings model has been used in the Bowl Championship Series (BCS) computer ratings since its inception.
-Without Mr. Massey’s contributions and guidance, the “Compughter Ratings” model would not exist in its current form.
+Mr. Massey is also a graduate of the Mathematics Department at Virginia Tech and his computer ratings model was used in the Bowl Championship Series (BCS) during its entirety.